Sense of Community

 They make no secret of the fact that as a psychology student here, every single event in your timetable will take place in their wonderful pink building.
 I found this especially advantageous at the beginning of

 first year because campus can be a bit overwhelming.
 To only have to find my way to one place was great – I was the envy of my unfortunate flatmates who did some accidental exploring in the first few weeks.

 Having everyone in the same place also means it’s so easy to meet people on your course and in different years.
 Chances are, everyone you bump into in the corridors is a psychology student too.
 Meeting second year students was fab because they’d been in your exact position and were full of hints and tips.

 A perk which might not be so emphasised elsewhere is the location of the building itself.

 A stone’s throw from the lecture theatre is the Roger Kirk Centre.
 Home to its very own Costa – a godsend for those 9am’s.

 My friends and I often make the most of breaks in our timetable and go there to lounge around on the squishy sofas and indulge in their wonderful array of culinary delights to reward ourselves for being so studious.

 I couldn’t possibly neglect to mention Wendy Johnson, who you’ll find at the front desk, purely because she’s wonderful.

 She makes it seem as if there’s no bigger priority than helping you resolve whatever problem you have on your mind, no matter how big or small.
 In the past, I’ve asked some pretty ridiculous questions which, in hindsight, had very obvious answers, but she’s always gone all out to help me regardless.
-Every department needs a Wendy.
+Every subject needs a Wendy.

 I hadn’t fully realised until recently that it really is a hub of world-leading researchers.
 Your lecturers will be at the forefront of their fields themselves.
 Many will have worked alongside the most influential psychologists across the world too, some of which have become household names.